Learn everything necessary about the characteristics of alpine skis

 Radius&Sidecut

 Sidecut is the curve the ski has.
-What we mean is that if the middle (Waist) of the ski is narrower than both the top (Tip) and the bottom of the ski (Tail), then the ski takes on an hourglass shape.
-Sidecut thus describes how wide a ski is at the wasit, tip and tail, and thereby what shape the ski has.
+This means if the middle (Waist) of the ski is narrower than both the top (Tip) and the bottom of the ski (Tail), the ski gets an hourglass shape.
+Sidecut describes how wide a ski is at the waist, tip, and tail, and thus what shape the ski has.

-Radius describes how strongly a ski can turn.
+Radius describes how sharply a ski can turn.
 A smaller radius makes it easier to carve and turn on the edge of the ski.
-The radius tells something about how many meters the ski needs to make a 180 degree turn when the ski is pushed to its limit.
-The 180 degree semicircle which now achieves gives a circle center.
-From the center out to the swing line, you can now measure the distance, which is the ski's swing radius.
-The smaller the radius of the ski, the faster you turn.
+Radius tells something about how many meters the ski needs to make a 180-degree turn when the ski is pushed to its limit.
+The 180-degree semicircle now achieved gives a circle center.
+From the center and out to the turn line, you can now measure the distance, which is the ski's turning radius.
+The smaller the radius on the ski, the faster you turn.

 Rocker and camber

-Rocker/camper also known as the "bend in the ski", and is different according to ski type.
-Camber is often seen in piste skiing, for example, as it provides better skiing on hard prepared slopes.
-Rocker, which is the opposite of camber, also better known as "reverse camber", makes the skis flow better in the soft snow in the off-piste, and is therefore often seen in All Mountain Skis.
-A mix of camper and rocker provides the ultimate best skiing.
+Rocker/camber, also known as "the bend in the ski," varies depending on the ski type.
+Camber is often seen in piste skis, as it provides better skiing on hard-prepared slopes.
+Rocker, which is the opposite of camber, also better known as "reverse camber," makes the skis float better in the soft snow in the off-piste, and is therefore often seen in All Mountain Skis.
+A mix of camber and rocker provides the ultimate best skiing.

-There are many different ways to combine both rocker and camper.
-Below you can see different combinations of rocker and camper, and what significance it has on the skis.
+There are many different ways to combine both rocker and camber.
+Below are different combinations of rocker and camber and what impact they have on the skis.

 Camber is where the center of the ski curves upwards.
-It provides suspension and rebound of energy, which is good on the groomed slopes.
+It provides suspension and rebound of energy, which is good on the prepared slopes.

-Twintip both tip and tail are bent upwards, and this gives better opportunities to ride backwards and tricks.
+Twintip both tip and tail are bent upwards, allowing better backward skiing and tricks.

-Tip and tail rocker, both tip and tail have an early lift, this ensures good buoyancy.
+Tip and tail rocker, both tip and tail have an early lift, ensuring good floating properties.

-Full rocker is a profile without camber, but where the tip and tail are lifted early, it gives good floating properties.
+Full rocker is a profile without camber, but where tip and tail are lifted early, providing good floating properties.

-Reverse Camber is best suited for off-piste with its large arc at both ends.
+Reverse Camber is best suited for off-piste with its large curve at both ends.

 Flex

 Ski flex describes how stiff or soft the ski is.
-The proportion of flex in your skis depends on your driving style.
-If you are lighter and have a calm riding style, you should consider getting some skis with a softer flex.
-If, on the other hand, you are heavy and have an aggressive driving style, you should consider getting a strong ski with a stiffer flex.
+The amount of flex in your skis depends on your skiing style.
+If you are lighter and have a calm skiing style, you should consider getting skis with a softer flex.
+If, on the other hand, you are heavier and have an aggressive skiing style, you should consider getting a strong ski with a stiffer flex.

 4. How tall should my skis be?

 Choosing ski size can be really complicated...
 But it doesn't have to be!
-A professional will use aspects such as height, weight, type, style, level, rocker and radius to find the size.
-We make it a little simpler, while at the same time achieving the right length for you:
+A professional will use aspects like height, weight, type, style, level, rocker, and radius to find the size.
+We make it a bit simpler while ensuring you achieve the right length for you:

 -By level

 Level and ski type are the most important aspects when it comes to ski size.
-As a new skier, it is an advantage to have skis that are not as tall and thus more controllable.
-Skis that go up to your chin will make it easier to swing, and are therefore suitable for beginners.
-As an experienced skier, your skis should be longer as it provides more stability at high speed on the slopes.
-As an expert, you should have the longest skis, which either go to the top of your head or even higher.
+As a beginner, it is an advantage to have slightly shorter and thus more controllable skis.
+Skis that reach about your chin will make it easier to turn and are therefore suitable for beginners.
+As an intermediate skier, your skis should be longer, as it provides more stability at high speed on the slopes.
+As an expert, you should have the longest skis, which either reach the top of your head or even higher.

 Your skis don't know how heavy you are!
-Therefore, the starting point is that you are within the normal range in terms of weight.
-If you are either underweight or overweight, you can subtract 2 cm from the ski size (if you are underweight) or, conversely, add 2 cm if you are on the large side.
+Therefore, it is assumed that you are within the normal range in terms of weight.
+If you are either underweight or overweight, you can respectively subtract 2 cm from the ski size (if underweight) or add 2 cm if you are on the heavier side.

 -By ski type

-The type of ski also has an effect on how tall your skis should be.
-If you own 2 pairs of skis, e.g. piste skis and off-piste skis, then your off-piste skis will have to be quite a bit higher than your piste skis.
-This is because off-piste skis often have a large rocker, which means that the contact layer between the snow and the ski is less than on regular piste skis.
-Therefore, your Park/Off piste skis should be longer than your piste skis, in order to have the same contact surface.
+The ski type also affects how tall your skis should be.
+If you own 2 pairs of skis, e.g., piste skis and off-piste skis, your off-piste skis should be significantly taller than your piste skis.
+This is because off-piste skis often have a larger rocker, which means the contact layer between the snow and the ski is smaller than on regular piste skis.
+Therefore, your Park/Off-piste skis should be longer than your piste skis to achieve the same contact surface.

-It is important that you are realistic in relation to your level and do not choose skis that are too long.
-Better start with a pair of short skis and practice on these.
-Then it may be that you get the courage for a couple longer when you have become just experienced.
+It is important to be realistic about your level and not choose skis that are too long.
+Start with a pair of shorter skis and practice on these.
+Then you might have the courage for a longer pair when you become more experienced.

 Reading next